MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

     $dialog.gtk_widget_destroy;

-Note that even though the recursive main loop gives the effect of a modal dialog (it prevents the user from interacting with other windows in the same window group while the dialog is run), callbacks such as timeouts, IO channel watches, DND drops, etc, will be triggered during a `gtk_dialog_run()` call.
+Note that even though the recursive main loop gives the effect of a modal dialog (it prevents the user from interacting with other windows in the same window group while the dialog is run), callbacks such as timeouts, IO channel watches, DND drops, etc, will be triggered during a `run()` call.

 Returns: response ID

-    method gtk_dialog_run ( --> Int  )
+    method run ( --> Int  )

 [[gtk_] dialog_] get_content_area
 ---------------------------------